 The High Risk Offender Program expands intensive, community based supervision of high-risk juvenile court wards and the enforcement, or clearance, of juvenile court warrants.
-The objective is to reduce juvenile crime and gang involvement in the target population and increase offender accountability by actively enforcing outstanding juvenile court warrants.
-The program also strengthens existing law enforcement and probation partnerships by increasing the number of police/probation teams available to focus on this high-risk population.
-The program provides more coverage for high crime areas in the county, particularly in the West and South Modesto areas, where both the Sheriff and Modesto Police Department have jurisdiction.
+The objective is to reduce juvenile crime and gang involvement and increase offender accountability by actively enforcing outstanding juvenile court warrants.
+The program also strengthens existing law enforcement and probation partnerships by increasing the number of police/probation teams available to focus on this high-risk population and to help train those new officers coming to the Department on the tactics needed to effectively supervise these population.
+The program provides coverage for high crime areas in the county, particularly in the West and South Modesto areas, where both the Sheriff and Modesto Police Department have jurisdiction.

 This program has demonstrated effectiveness in reducing delinquency and addressing juvenile crime as it has shown a decrease in the number of adjudicated offenses including, drug related and violent offenses.
 There were also fewer violations of probation than in previous years.
 Cognitive Behavioral Therapy (CBT) was also provided to youth under probation supervision.
+This Intensive Supervision focuses supervision on those youth with higher risk/needs fractors based on our Department's JAIS assessment tool.
+Replacement radios and vehicels were purchased with JJCPA funds to replace older and outdated equipment.